-Florida businesses and governments face $5,000 fines for mandatory vaccinations
+Florida businesses, governments face $5K fines for each violation of no-vaccine-mandate law

 It’s unclear how many businesses have already been cited under the new vaccine passport law.
 A spokesperson for the Department of Health did not immediately respond to a request for information.

 But there is evidence that some businesses are working around the statute.
-For example, the concert promoter Live Nation has announced it will mandate proof of vaccination or a negative test to customers hoping to attend one of its concerts starting Oct.
+For example, the concert promoter Live Nation has announced it will mandate proof of vaccination or a negative test from customers hoping to attend one of its concerts starting Oct.
 4.

 DeSantis spokesperson Christina Pushaw said this practice would not violate the law, because Live Nation is allowed to deny a customer entry if they fail to produce a negative test result.